 Solar Neutrino

-The Milano group is heavily involved in the activities preliminary to the beginning to the data taking, and to the first analysis to be performed to the solar neutrino data.
-At present, the main topics available fro bachelor and master thesis are:
+The Milano group is leading the early JUNO analysis devoted to the solar neutrino fluxes measurements.
+At present, the main topics available for bachelor and master thesis are:

 At present, the main topics available for bachelor and master thesis are:

-As for the second topic, the calibration of the detector is a crucial and challenging tile for the success of the JUNO rich physics programme.
+Detector response determination & calibration analysis:the calibrations of the detector are a crucial and challenging stage for the success of the JUNO rich physics programme.
 The calibration strategy is based on the periodical deployment of radioactive sources within the liquid scintillator.
-In view of the calibration data taking, this topic aims to optimize the calibration strategy, and to analyze “fake” simulated datasets to predict the detector energy response parameters with the required precision and accuracy.
+This topic aims to analyze the calibration data already acquired by JUNO to extract unique information about the detector response; this is strictly connected to the monitoring of the detector response in time and of its non-uniformity throughout the scintillator volume.

 Physics Beyond the Standard Model